af83/nodetk/README.md

 The -d option enables the debug functions.

+You do not need (and should not) add the nodetk path at the top of your test files...

 ## License

 This program is free software: you can redistribute it and/or modify